UoPNetSoc/lecturer-bg/README.md

 *"-laughs hysterically and slaps Jack on the back- Would you like more photos?
 I can send more photos, send me an email"* - Farzad

 *"That's great!
 You could sell that back to the School!"* - Nadim

+# Contributers
+- This is the brainchild of the almighty ([@jdc0101](https://github.com/jdc0101)) (Steve Jobs)
+- [@itsmeimtom](https://github.com/itsmeimtom) is the only one who has actually written useful code (Steve Wozniak)
+- Special thanks to GitHub Copilot, who has these words to say here: *"I'm not sure what to say, but I'm sure you'll be able to find a way to make it work."*